 Family Encyclopedia >> Health

-1. Breathe through your left nostril (really!)
+1. Breathe through your left nostril (yes, really!)

 3. Eat an orange